 Six Conditions That Can Cause Skin Inflammation

-The list below is not all-inclusive but does provide information about common causes of skin inflammation.
+The list below is not all-inclusive but does provide information about the most common causes of skin inflammation.

 - Infection.
 Bacterial, fungal, and viral infections can call cause skin inflammation.
 Common bacterial skin infections include cellulitis and staph infections, common viral infections include warts and herpes simplex, and common fungal infections include ringworm and athlete’s foot.
 Additionally, seborrheic dermatitis – a chronic skin condition that causes red, scaly skin patches and dandruff – is thought to be caused by yeast that resides in the oil on your skin.